deathworlders/online/content/books/deathworlders/chapter-62-tooth-and-claw.md

 “...No.
 I’m not.”
 Garaaf looked up as they approached the Clawhold’s security checkpoint. “...Who do we know who’s good at thinking on that kind of scale? *Other* than the Great Father and the Mother-Consort?
 And Champion Gyotin?”

-“Why not Gyotin?” $NAME2 asked.
+“Why not Gyotin?”
+Yaamo asked.

 “He has enough responsibility and very little room for more.”
 Garaaf shook his head.
 “Besides, if I let him he’d stick a funnel down my throat and pour tea into me until I burst.”